DeNA/mobilize-ssh/README.md

 <a name='section_Configure_Ssh'></a>
 ### Configure Ssh

-* Please note -- ssh currently requires passwordless sudo on every host machine where commands will be executed.
-It needs this to run queries on behalf of other users on that machine.

 The Ssh configuration consists of:
 * tmp_file_dir, which is where files will be stored before being scp'd over to the nodes.
 They will be deleted afterwards, unless the job